 Years of Life Lost (YLL), or Years of Productive Life Lost, is the difference between the standardized age of 65 and the age of a decedent who dies before age 65.
 For purposes of calculation, deaths are assumed to occur at the midpoint of a five-year age interval; i.e. a 41-year-old decedent is assumed to be 42.5 years or halfway between 40 and 45.
 A person dying at age 41 would be said to have 22.5 years of life lost (65-42.5).
 Years of Life Lost emphasizes mortality in younger populations and is used in this report to measure the impact of specific causes of death.
 For a specific decedent group, Years of Life Lost is calculated as follows:

 $$YLL = \hat{A} 65 - mp$$

 where YLL is Years of Life Lost

-$\Sigma$ is sum of all decedents' years of productive life lost mp is the mid-point of the decedent's 5-year age group
+Σ is sum of all decedents' years of productive life lost

 65 represents years of productive life